 The cumbersome nature of current medical equipment makes continuous medical monitoring impractical.
 We hope to alleviate such issues faced by contemporary medical equipment to allow for low-cost and effective medical monitoring.
 To develop such a wearable health monitoring system, Drexel University has formed a multi-disciplinary academic team including expertise from industrial and fashion design, materials and electrical engineering, nursing and medicine, as well as management and entrepreneurship.
 To complement this academic team, we have also formed a three tier industry partnership representing all levels of production and commercialization: Materials Suppliers, Fabricators, and Commercialization partners (augmented by the industrial advisory board of the Drexel Coulter Translational Research program to help determine commercial viability of various biomedical smart textile solutions and carry promising technologies to the market.

-- Check out Bellyband in the National Science Foundation's Science Nation series:
+- Bellyband featured in National Science Foundation's Science Nation series:

 - National Science Foundation Partnerships for Innovation: Building Innovation Capacity (PFI:BIC) subprogram under Grant No. 1430212